myspc-development/art-test/docs/developer/widget-editor-developer-guide.md

 # Widget Editor Developer Guide

+> **Deprecated:** The Widget Editor has been removed in favor of the
+> Dashboard Builder.
+This document remains for historical reference only.

 Combines implementation notes from the Dashboard Editor guide and Codex instructions.
 Covers adding new widgets, REST endpoints and verification checklists.